-I want to take a look at what – at first sight – might seem to be a dichotomy: free will and determinism.
-I’ve written a couple of articles dealing with the question whether there actually is something that can reasonably be labelled “free will”, and – if so – what this might consist of.
-These are important questions, for if it turns out that there is no fee will – or that there’s nothing ‘free’ about our free will – we are left with determinism, a position many people are uncomfortable with.
+I want to take a look at what – at first sight – might seem to be a dichotomy between free will and determinism.
+I’ve written a couple of articles dealing with the question whether there actually is something that can reasonably be called ‘free will’, and – if so – what this might consist of.
+These are important questions, for if it turns out that there is no fee will – or that there’s nothing ‘free’ about our free will – then we are left with determinism, a position many people are uncomfortable with.
 I want to look at what the implications might be of assuming determinism to be true, and in particular at what this assumption would imply for our experience of free will.

 The truth of the matter is that we don’t know – and we might never know – whether this is the way our actions come about.
 It might indeed be that our actions – and thus our decisions – are fully deterministic in nature.
 However, it wouldn’t make a difference if this would be the case: not as long as we keep on having the perception of having a free will.
 Even though we might come deterministically to the actions we perform, we still experience the sense of free will.
 And this experience will not change, not even if we’d come to know that our actions come about fully deterministically.

 At first you might feel a little hurt in your ego, but when you start thinking about it, you quickly come to realize that this observation doesn’t change a thing.
 After all, your experience of having a free will is exactly the same as it was before – when you truly believed to have free will.
-You can still do anything you “want to”; you’ve merely come to know where this “want to” finds its origin.
+You can still do anything you want to; you’ve merely come to know where this “want to” finds its origin.
 You have come to know that you don’t have a free will; but you still experience having a free will.
-And since experience is all we have, all that forms our conceptual framework, nothing has practically changed.
+And since experience is all we have, nothing has practically changed.

 But what do you think?